http://www.kammatthana.com/a_guide_to_buddhist_monasteries_.htmINTRODUCTION

 Once some concentration has been developed, the mind can be turned to observation of the physical and mental factors that rise and fall in one's consciousness.
 Through continued practice, the Three Characteristics of anicca (transitory nature of all conditioned phenomena), dukkha (inherent unsatisfactoriness of all conditioned phenomena), and anatta (no permanent, abiding self can be found in any conditioned phenomena) will become deeply known.
 As the mind directly experiences these truths, the desires and attachments that cause so much suffering begin to drop away.
 Even a little vipassana practice can bring greater wisdom and peace to our lives.

-THE FOUR NOBLE TRUTHS
+Back to Top of PageTHE FOUR NOBLE TRUTHS

 We can experience these truths, which lie at the heart of the Buddha's teachings, through direct experience.
 They can be viewed as (1) Diagnosis of an illness; (2) Prognosis; (3) Recovery; and (4) Medicine to cure the disease.
 The first 2 truths deal with the way things are; the last 2 point the way to freedom from suffering.